The Ultimate Guide to Barbell Bench Press

 How do you perform a proper barbell bench press?

-What are some common mistakes to avoid when doing the barbell bench press?
+What are common mistakes to avoid when doing the barbell bench press?

 Are there any variations of the barbell bench press?